OpShin/.github/profile/README.md

-# ImperatorLang

-Welcome to the project page of ImperatorLang! 👋

-ImperatorLang is a project that aims at simplifying development on Cardano.
+ImperatorLang aims at simplifying development on Cardano.
 The primary focus is on Smart Contracts.

 The main product of ImperatorLang is [eopsin](https://github.com/ImperatorLang/eopsin), a Smart Contract language for Cardano that is based on Python. 🐍 It aims to be simple to understand and use and should get developers on track fast.